2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 Full Public Health at University of North Carolina at Wilmington Report

-University of Georgia landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the city of Athens, UGA is a public college with a fairly large student population.
+With a ranking of #8, University of Georgia did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
+Located in the midsize city of Athens, UGA is a public school with a very large student population.

 Women make up 90% of the public health majors at the school.